tedchain/tedchain-technology/README.md

 For example, if 10 units have been sent fraudulently from ``/aka/alice/`` to ``/aka/oscar/``, then the administrator can simply submit a new transaction sending 10 units from ``/aka/oscar/`` to ``/aka/alice/``, thus reverting the effects of the fraudulent transaction.
 The ledger being immutable, both transactions will remain visible in the ledger, with the fact that the second transaction transferring funds back from ``/aka/oscar/`` is not signed by Oscar's key, but instead signed by the administrator's key.

-.. note:: It bears mentioning that in a setup where all the users have to go through an identity verification process, it is unlikely that Oscar steals funds from Alice in the first place, since the company running the ledger has all the information about Oscar, and could press charges against him.
+Note: It bears mentioning that in a setup where all the users have to go through an identity verification process, it is unlikely that Oscar steals funds from Alice in the first place, since the company running the ledger has all the information about Oscar, and could press charges against him.

 Conclusion
 ----------